Hsinchu: Geography

 The city is bordered by Hsinchu County to the north and east, Miaoli County to the south, and the Taiwan Strait to the west.

 Climate

 Hsinchu's climate is humid subtropical (Koppen: Cfa).
 The city is located in a part of the island that has a rainy season that lasts from February to September, with the heaviest time coming late April through August during the southwest monsoon, and also experiences heavy "plum rains" in May and early June.
 The city succumbs to hot humid weather from June until September, while October to December are arguably the most pleasant times of year.
 Hsinchu is affected by easterly winds off of the East China Sea.
 Natural hazards such as typhoons and earthquakes are common in the region.

 Government

 Hsinchu City is administered as a city.
 North District is the seat of Hsinchu City which houses the Hsinchu City Government and Hsinchu City Council.
-The incumbent Mayor of Hsinchu City is Ann Kao Hung-an of the Taiwan People's Party.
+The incumbent acting Mayor is Andy Chiu of the Taiwan People's Party.